web-design-project-2025/web-design-project-group-16/README.md

 and the people people behind it are Maja Johansson, Emelie Kryger and Lova Venema.
 It is a movie review website where the UI and UX design plays a big role in combination with the complexity of the code.

+### If you want to try the log in sequence, use the following infromation:
+Username: demoUser
+Password: demoPass123

 ### What can you do with the Neolens site?🎥
 * The Neolens website is for leaving reviews as well as finding honest opinions of different films.
 * Reviews can be left on the individual detail pages for the films.